Fiber Internet in Louisiana

 What this means for buyers, renters, and remote workers

 If fiber matters to you, take Louisiana seriously — but do not assume.
 The broader read on the state is useful because it tells you where to start.
-The the home or building itself still decides the real answer.
+The home or building itself still decides the real answer.

-Fiber matters most when you want stronger wired reliability and fewer surprises once you narrow to a the home or building itself.
+Fiber matters most when you want stronger wired reliability and fewer surprises once you narrow to the home or building itself.

 Who should care most about fiber in Louisiana